Local EGOP for Continuous Index Learning: Discussion and Future Work

-in a variety of ways.
-Working with a second order relaxation, one may seek to optimize the covariance gradually, such as by a gradient-based method.
-Alternatively, motivated by Proposition \ref{prop: basic alg}, one can show that this ratio is minimized by a distribution $\mu_t$ such that $\Sigma(\mu_t) = t\mathcal{L}(\mu_t)^{-1}/D$.
-Differentiating, this yields a differential equation
+The problem of learning an EGOP \citep{trivedi2014consistent, radhakrishnan2025linear}, its local counterpart \citep{takeda2007kernel}, or gradients \citep{mukherjee2010learning, wu2010learning}, has been a topic of frequent theoretical interest, with applications to image processing \citep{takeda2007kernel, takeda2008deblurring}, machine learning \citep{radhakrishnan2022mechanism, beaglehole2023mechanism}, and dimension reduction \citep{yuan2023efficient}.
+Our research establishes a new functional framework to understand these methods, directly relating the EGOP to the MSE learning objective, and recursive kernel learning to a greedy variance reduction strategy.
+The resulting algorithm yields not only new efficiency guarantees for point estimation, but also tractable access to a local EGOP metrization.

+In this paper, we introduce continuous index learning and the closely related supervised noisy manifold hypothesis.
+We demonstrate that Local EGOP Learning is able to achieve an intrinsic dimensional learning rate for such data.
+For generic manifolds, however, it does not completely denoise the covariate distribution.
+Our theory shows that a small subspace of the orthogonal will contract at the same rate as the tangent, despite the invariance of $f$.
+This counterintuitive result reflects the fact that our EGOP optimization scheme is derived via an upper-bound on the bias, and is thus not always sharp.
+The refinement of this methodology to close this gap is thus of both practical and theoretical importance.

+The Local EGOP Learning algorithm is \textit{adaptive}, in that it outperforms standard kernel regression algorithms when the noisy supervised manifold hypothesis fails to hold (Theorem \ref{thm: full rank Hessian rate}), and yields an intrinsic dimensional rate when $f$ is structured.
+In neither case is knowledge of the regularity of $f$ or the latent manifold required to enhance estimation quality.
+Importantly, this means that users may use the algorithm without a priori knowledge of problem dimensionality, noise level, or whether the supervised manifold hypothesis holds.

+Algorithm \ref{alg:LEGOP} was presented for clarity, not efficiency; there are many possible computational improvements, including partitioning schemes as in \citet{beaglehole2025xrfm}.
+Local EGOP Learning is based firmly on a MSE formulation of regression, restricting its utility to $\ell_2$ loss.
+This method requires suitable modification to be applied directly to problems such as classification or image generation.
+This leaves open how an appropriate adaptation should be formulated in these settings.

-which may be amenable to analysis, particularly in the Gaussian setting.
-However, it may also be fruitful to drop both this assumption and the covariance relaxation.
-One promising direction is to view $W(\mu_t)$ and $\Sigma(\mu_t)$ as functionals, and to then optimize the ratio using the Wasserstein gradient flow \citep{ambrosio2006gradient} or other methods that operate at the distribution level.
+Our methodology is primarily framed through a second order, Gaussian relaxation.
+One promising direction is to drop this restriction, and view $W(\mu_t)$ and $\Sigma(\mu_t)$ as functionals, and to then optimize the MSE using a Wasserstein gradient flow \citep{ambrosio2006gradient} or other methods that operate at the distribution level.
 In particular, this would allow for non-ellipsoidal localizations, potentially allowing for improved learning rates in settings where the level-set is curved.
-A fundamental hurdle for any of these approaches is that, generally, the EGOP-form can only upper bound localization-induced bias, and the resulting bound is not always sharp.
+A fundamental hurdle for any of these approaches is that, generally, the EGOP form can only upper bound localization-induced bias, and the resulting bound is not always sharp.